bunkerity/bunkerweb/examples/kubernetes/README.md

 # Kubernetes

-Various examples on how to use bunkerized-nginx within a Kubernetes cluster.
-See the [Kubernetes section of the documentation](#TODO) for more information.
+Basic examples on how to use bunkerized-nginx within a Kubernetes cluster.
+See the [Kubernetes integration section of the documentation](https://bunkerized-nginx.readthedocs.io/en/latest/integrations.html#kubernetes) for more information.

 ## Architecture

 <img src="https://github.com/bunkerity/bunkerized-nginx/blob/dev/examples/kubernetes/architecture.png?raw=true" />

-## Configuration

-We will assume that you have setup the [bunkerized-nginx ingress controller](#TODO) inside your cluster.

 ## Kubernetes